happytoolin/happyformatter/README.md

 ![HappyFormatter Preview](./public/images/og.png)

-**HappyFormatter** is a modern, privacy-focused web application for formatting and minifying code across 22 programming languages.
+**HappyFormatter** is a modern, privacy-focused web application for formatting and minifying code across 26+ programming languages and formatting engines.
 All processing happens entirely in your browser using WebAssembly modules, ensuring your code never leaves your device.

 ## Features

-- **22 Programming Languages**: Comprehensive support for popular languages and formats
+- **26+ Programming Languages**: Comprehensive support for popular languages and formats
-- **Code Minification**: Minify JavaScript, TypeScript, CSS, SCSS, JSON, HTML, and XML
+- **Multiple Formatter Engines**: Choose between different formatters like Prettier, Biome, Ruff, and Mago for optimal results
 - **Zero Data Transmission**: All formatting and minification happens client-side via WebAssembly
 - **Advanced Code Editor**: Powered by CodeMirror 6 with syntax highlighting, autocomplete, and bracket matching
 - **Multiple Editor Themes**: 16+ editor themes including Dracula, Nord, Material, One Dark, and more